-In order to divide land that you own into smaller lots, official approval is required from the municipality.
-Land-owners must ensure that the land severance has no long-term negative impact on the community.
-Otherwise, municipal services such as garbage collection, snow plowing, and school busing could quickly become over-extended.
+In order to divide land that you own into smaller lots, official approval is required from the local municipality.
+Landowners must ensure that the land severance has no long-term negative impact on the community, otherwise, municipal services such as garbage collection, snow plowing, and school bus routes could quickly become over-extended.
 Alternatively, the severance could result in damage to the natural environment if the lots are too small to accommodate adequate sewage disposal systems.
 Consideration is given to neighbours that could be negatively affected and the severance could conflict with the planning goals and policies of the community.

 How Land Severance is Defined